antoni-devlin/bookmarklets/README.md

-# bookmarklets
+# Utility bookmarklets
-A list of javascript bookmarklets
+A list of javascript bookmarklets for doing stuff.

+WIP